Homepage > Blank IRS 8962 Template

 Document Specifications

-Purpose of Form 8962 Form 8962 is used to calculate the Premium Tax Credit, which helps eligible individuals and families pay for health insurance purchased through the Health Insurance Marketplace.
+Purpose The IRS Form 8962 is used to calculate the Premium Tax Credit (PTC) for individuals and families who purchased health insurance through the Health Insurance Marketplace.

 Steps to Filling Out IRS 8962